Psi Chi - Albany Chapter

 - The possibility of holding office and assuming a leadership role, and learning the skills involved in running a student organization.

-- Opportunities are made available to the members for promoting their research, receiving national and international recognition, meeting and interacting with leaders in their field and faculty members at SUNY-Albany, and meeting members of other chapters who also will be future leaders.
+- Opportunities are made available to the members for promoting their research, receiving national and international recognition, meeting and interacting with leaders in their field and faculty members at the University at Albany, and meeting members of other chapters who also will be future leaders.

 Criteria for Membership

-We welcome interested students and encourage you to apply next semester (Fall 2011) as the deadline for this year has already passed.
+We welcome interested students and encourage you to apply this semester (the deadline is 4pm on February 23, 2017).

 See you at our next meeting!